 The land is owned by BC Hydro and houses the George Tripp Hydro Substation which was originally built in the 1950s to service approximately 26,000 customers.
 Over the last few years the station has received $47 million in upgrades to meet current and future demands.
 Presently, one acre of the property at the north end is unused for hydro purposes and BC Hydro has agreed to allow the District of Saanich to use the site for the purposes of building a youth park.
 The license is renewable on a five year basis.

 We are currently in the information gathering stage of the project and will be bringing some conceptual options to a public event early in 2020.
-First up is a letter to the local community letting them know about this project!
-We welcome your input.
+First up was a letter to the local community letting them know about this project!